eizoflexscan/docker-rstudio-server/README.md

 ```

+### Step 8: Add users for RStudio
+The ADD command gets two arguments: a source and a destination.
+It basically copies the configuration file `build_logins.sh` from the source on the host into the container's own filesystem at the set destination to specify users and passwords.

-### Add users for RStudio, the sleep is added because older versions of docker have an issue with chmod
+Note that the sleep is only added because older versions of docker have an issue with chmod.

 ```sh
 ADD build_logins.sh /tmp/build_logins.sh
 RUN chmod +x /tmp/build_logins.sh && \